What’s new on the blog?

 Looking for interesting and helpful resources on autonomous vehicles?
-Here are some starting points.
+Here are some starting points below.

 - Ontario Automated Vehicles Pilot Project Regulations, O Reg 306/15.
 Provides for a regulatory scheme for testing automated vehicles on roads in Ontario.
 Among other things, a driver must be present in the vehicle and the vehicle must be equipped with technology allowing the driver to turn the automation on and off.